srima23/Music-Player-System/README.md

 - Input: Takes the genre as a path variable.
 - Output: Returns a list of songs matching the genre.

-## Creating a User

-- Endpoint: `@PostMapping("/createUser")`
-- Description: Defines an endpoint for creating a new user.
-- Input: Expects a `User` object in the request body.
-- Output: Returns the created user.

-## Getting Users

-- Endpoint: `@GetMapping("/users")`
-- Description: Defines an endpoint for retrieving a list of all users in the system.
-- Details: It makes use of the `userService` to fetch the user data.

 ## Creating a Library for a User

 - Endpoint: `@PostMapping("/createlib/{id}")`